-Type of Independent Public Accountants' Report issued Ţ Jnmodified Internal control over financial reporting: Material weakness(es) identified?
+Type of independent public accountants' report issued on whether the financial statements were prepared in accordance with GAAP Unmodified Internal control over financial reporting: Material weakness(es) identified?
 No Significant deficiency(ies) identified?
-Yes Noncompliance material to the financial statements noted?
-No Federal Awards Internal control over major programs: Material weakness(es) identified?
+None Noted Noncompliance material to the financial statements noted?
+No Federal Awards Type of independent public accountants report issued on compliance for major Federal program Unmodified Internal Control over major Federal program: Material weakness(es) identified?
 No Significant deficiency(ies) identified?
-No ne Reported Type of Independent Public Accountants' Report issued on compliance for major programs τ Inmodified Audit finding disclosed that are required to be reported in accordance with the Uniform Guidance?
-Yes Identification of Major Program: Major Program Federal CFDA Number U.S. Department of Health and Human Services Passed through the Baltimore City Health Department: HIV Emergency Relief Project Grants 93.914 \$ 12,653,316 Threshold for distinguishing between Type A and B programs \$ 750,000 Did the Organization qualify as a low risk auditee?
+None Noted Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
+No Major Program Federal CFDA Number Federal Expenditures U.S. Department of Health and Human Services Passed through the Baltimore City Health Department: HIV Emergency Relief Project Grants 93.914 \$ 13,752,293 Threshold for distinguishing between Type A and B programs \$ 750,000 Did the Organization qualify as a low risk auditee?
 Yes

-Schedule of Current Year Findings and Questioned Costs For the Year Ended December 31, 2019
+Schedule of Current Year Findings and Questioned Costs For the Year Ended December 31, 2020